 LA FINANCERecent and archived news stories on: Banks, Credit Unions, Mortgage Lending, SBA, Stocks/Bonds, Venture Capital, Wealth Management...

-The Los Angeles Business Journal’s index of largest local public companies rose slightly for the week as the markets rebounded.
+The Los Angeles Business Journal’s index of largest local public companies closed down for the week.

-The Los Angeles Business Journal’s index of largest local public companies fell for the week.
+The Los Angeles Business Journal’s index of largest local public companies closed down slightly for the week.

 Venture capital activity in the United States increased overall last quarter and last year, but that trend skipped Los Angeles.